The School's History

 2000 |

-Auckland Grammar School introduces international examinations to New Zealand in addition to NCEA.
-The University of Cambridge International Examinations (CIE) are trialled for the first time in New Zealand. |
+Auckland Grammar School introduced international examinations to New Zealand in addition to NCEA.
+The University of Cambridge International Examinations (CIE) were trialled for the first time in New Zealand. |

 2002 |

-The School's new Technology Block is built and the Learning Support Department moves into the refurbished area that was previously home to the Technology Department.
-Two new classrooms are built on the 'D' floor of the Main Block, which were originally the tractor sheds. |
+The School’s new Technology Block was completed and the Learning Support Department moved into the refurbished area of the Art Building that was previously home to the Technology Department.
+Two new classrooms were built on the ‘D’ floor of the Main Block, which were originally the tractor sheds.
+The lower Football fields were refurbished into sand carpet fields. |

 2003 |

-The ground floor of the new Technology Block was converted into two Computer labs plus office and resource space and the building won a national architectural award. |
+The new Technology Block was opened by the Education Minister, the Honourable Trevor Mallard.
+The ground floor of this Block was converted into two Computer labs plus office and resource space, and the building won a national architectural award.
+Foundations were laid for a new three-level extension to the Specialist Block. |

 2004 |